PHOTOX/ABIN/README.md

 ## Installation

-To compile the code, you'll need a GFortran and g++ compiler version >=7.0.
+To compile the code, you'll need a Fortran and C++ compiler.
+GNU compilers are tested the most, GFortran and g++ compiler versions >=7.0.
-Earlier versions might work, but always run test to verify.
+Versions >=5.4 likely work as well, but always run the test suite to verify.
-Intel compiler might work, but there is a know issue with restarting GLE based simulations, so this functionality is automatically disabled when using ifort.

-For some features, you will also need to install the FFTW library.
-It is usually provided with your Linux distribution.
-It can also be downloaded here: http://www.fftw.org/
+Intel compiler (ifort) is supported since version >=2018, including the newly open-sourced versions (Intel OneAPI).

 The compilation can be as easy as:

 `$ ./configure && make`

-You can test the installation by:
+Always test the installation by running the test suite:

 `$ make test`